underlay/underworld/roadmap.md

     - [x]  Redesign the visualization of graphs within datasets
     - [ ]  Redesign the representation of dataset signatures
     - [ ]  Design & implement content-link navigation
-- [ ]  Polish and publish the [anagraph](https://github.com/underlay/anagraph) editor
-    - [ ]  Implement schema-driven read-only visualization blocks
-- [ ]  Explore common provenance patterns and publish a library of sample provenance graphs
+- [x]  Design and implement a query editor (with templates and examples)
+---
 - [ ]  Integrate simple logical entailment into the [styx](https://github.com/underlay/styx) query processor

 ## August